codemicro/initGit/.github/README.md

 ### Installation

-Building from source requires a version of Python 3 to be installed.
 If you're building on anything other than Windows, you may need to change the `go:generate` declaration in `internal/data/data.go` to point to the correct version of Python installed on your system.

 1. Clone the repo
    ```sh